Skip to main content

 At the center of this intricate system is the hypothalamus, a small, yet powerful region in your brain that acts as the master regulator of body temperature.
 It constantly monitors your internal state, making precise adjustments to maintain a stable core temperature.
 This process, known as thermoregulation, involves a delicate balance of heat production and heat dissipation.

-When your hormonal landscape changes, the signals sent to the can become altered, leading to a misinterpretation of your body’s actual temperature.
+When your hormonal landscape changes, the signals sent to the hypothalamus can become altered, leading to a misinterpretation of your body’s actual temperature.
 This can trigger responses that feel disproportionate to your environment, such as intense sweating to cool down a body that isn’t truly overheating, or shivering to warm up a body that isn’t actually cold.

 The Primary Hormonal Influencers

 Several key hormones are primary actors in this thermoregulatory drama.
 Their rising and falling tides directly influence the hypothalamus and the peripheral mechanisms that control heat.
-For women, the interplay between is central.
+For women, the interplay between estrogen and progesterone is central.
+For men, testosterone is a key player.
+For both, thyroid hormones set the baseline for metabolic heat production.

 Estrogen and Progesterone a Dynamic Duo